“We chased sunsets every single day in Goa”

 Church of St. Augustine

-This church is so rich with history and lies in a secluded corner of Old Goa that tourists often overlook it!
-The church dates back to 1597 and was built by Augustinian friars.
+This church lies in a secluded corner of Old Goa!
+It dates back to 1597 and was built by Augustinian friars.
 However, the church was later abandoned that led to its improper maintenance.
 This led to a collapse of one its vaults in 1842.
 The remains again collapsed in 1931 and later again in 1938.

-Earlier this mighty church has four towers, and now only one of them remains!
-Once it was one of the largest buildings in Goa that have now shredded to just a few remains of the Augustinian Monastery.
+Earlier, this mighty church had four towers, however only one of them now remains!
+It was also one of the largest buildings in Goa once but is now shredded to just a few remains.

-This beautiful mosque is located outside the Ponda district and is also rich in history.
-The water of this Masjid is so blue and serene with fishes in it.
+This beautiful mosque is located outside the Ponda district.
 The mosque is elegant and has withstood the rages of time long gone.

 There are arch-like structures has Mihrab designs in all the four corners.
 It is also beautifully decorated with yellow and pink flowers.

-Next to Fontainhas a Christian area, one can also visit the pre-Portuguese Hindu temple – Mala.
-The path from Fontainhas to Mala Temple is the conservation zone.
-The temple bells will be calling you from a distance and once the road turns you will spot a bright saffron coloured temple, shining exclusively under the blue sky.
-You can either take a flight of stairs or take your car up the winding road from where you will be able to see Panaji.
+Next to Fontainhas one can also visit a pre-Portuguese Hindu temple – Mala.
+The temple bells will be calling you from a distance and once the road turns, you will spot a bright saffron coloured temple.
+You can either take a flight of stairs or drive up in your car on the winding road.
+From here you will also be able to see the entire city of Panaji.

 Also Read: Goa Travel Guide – Key Tips and Information

-Do you know of any other hidden spots in Goa?
+Do you know of any other offbeat spots in Goa?
 Comment below and I would love to visit them 🙂